cicsdev/cics-java-liberty-restapp/README.md

 1. InfoResource - This queries the JVM server environment using system properties and uses JAXB beans to return a JSON response detailing the CICS environment.
 1. ReverseResource - This is similar to InfoResource, but uses the JCICS API to link to the COBOL program EDUCHAN using channels and containers.
 An input string is passed to EDUCHAN, which is then reversed and returned, along with the time from CICS.

-The following source components are supplied in this repository.
+The following Java source components are supplied in the src directory in this repository.

 ## Java package com.ibm.cicsdev.restapp
 * CICSApplication.java - Sets the ApplicationPath for components in this application